pascok/dnd-builder/README.md

 ## To run the client:

-In the project dirctory:
+In the project directory:

-Install typescript:
+Install TypeScript:

 ### `yarn add typescript`

 Navigate to the client directory

 ### `cd dnd-builder-client`

 Install react-scripts:

 ### `npm instal react-scripts --save`

 Run the client